toddbelloseattlecolleges/AD430Fall2016/Documentation/UI.md

 - [ ] Has detail text to put more info about the request (150 char max)
 - [ ] Has a request now button
 - [ ] Error state fragment in case there are no interpreters found
-- [ ] On the error state fragment there are three buttons: Change Range (if video), Try Video Chat (if location), and try NLP
+- [ ] On the error state fragment there are three buttons: Change Range (if video), Try Video Chat (if location), and try Hearing Tool
 - [ ] Clicking on the Change range button goes to Create Request view for physical with the range text box selected
 - [ ] Clicking on the Video button takes the user to Create Request view for video
-- [ ] Clicking on the NLP button takes the user to the NLP chat page
+- [ ] Clicking on the Hearing Tool button takes the user to the Hearing Tool chat page
-- [ ] Success state fragment that indicates an interpreter is on the way
+- [ ] Success state fragment that indicates an interpreter is on the way.
+- [ ] Skype status is displayed, whether or not this interpreter has linked their Skype account with their ASL buddy account.

 ####Settings Page
 - [ ] Setting page can be accessed from any page.
 - [ ] Setting will have a personal photo of the interrupter and the user.
 - [ ] Next the photo the settings will have the user first and last name.
-- [ ] rofile setting allow to update personal photo and name of user.
+- [ ] profile setting allow to update personal photo and name of user.
 - [ ] Do not disturb setting and Push notifications.
-- [ ]	Advanced setting
 - [ ] Location enabled.
-- [ ]	Acceptable radios.
+- [ ] Acceptable radius.
 - [ ] Minimum rating.
 - [ ] Auto timeout.
+- [ ] Configure Skype from settings page by verifying they have Skype installed, verifying they are signed into Skype, and storing their Skype username.
 - [ ] Change theme (use default vs custom settings)
 - [ ]	Captions > language , text size , white/black
 - [ ]	About > app version, send feedback, help(Q&A) and developer info

 ####View Request Page - This is for translators.
 - [ ] Clicking location or physical notification takes user to this page